-Drug-facilitated sexual assault is the term used to describe the use of alcohol or drugs during any act of sexual assault.
-One example of this is the intentional distribution of drugs without the victim's knowledge for the purpose of physically incapacitating the victim.
-Another form of drug-facilitated sexual assault is the perpetrator taking advantage of a victim's incapacitation.
-In this case, the perpetrator has taken advantage of the victim's inability to consent (defined above) due to voluntary use of drugs or alcohol.
+According to RAINN, drug-facilitated sexual assault ”occurs when alcohol or drugs are used to compromise an individual’s ability to consent to sexual activity."
+One example of this is the intentional giving of drugs without the victim's knowledge for the purpose of physically incapacitating the victim.
+Another form of drug-facilitated sexual assault is the perpetrator taking advantage of a victim's incapacitation due to voluntary use of drugs or alcohol.

 Alcohol is the most frequently used substance in drug-facilitated sexual assault.
 Perpetrators can encourage binge drinking, pressure victims into drinking, or take advantage of someone's incapacitation due to voluntary drinking.
 While it may be easy to forget its dangers because it can be legally consumed, it is important to remember that alcohol can cause extreme disorientation, nausea and memory loss, much like other drugs used to facilitate sexual assault.

 Commonly referred to as "date rape drugs," perpetrators can use a variety of substances that generally cause memory loss or "blackouts," disorientation, feeling very drunk and many extremely harmful side effects.
 These substances can range from street drugs such as rohypnol ("roofies") or ecstasy to prescription drugs like muscle relaxers, anxiety medications or sleep pills.